Colorado Honey Festival - Saturday, September 20, 2014 from noon to 4pm. If you have a bee product or service contact us about participating.

 uncapping & spinning and we keep the cappings.

 Anytime we are open during August and September.
 See homepage for current hours.
 Extraction will be performed the Wednesday following dropoff.
 (Note that we are not open on Wednesday.)

-5. Processed honey not picked up more then one month after dropoff may be sold and the money held for you (i.e. $2.50/lb); equipment may be disposed of (or reused by some needy beekeeper).
+5. Processed honey not picked up more then three weeks after dropoff may be sold and the money held for you (i.e. $2.50/lb); equipment may be disposed of (or reused by some needy beekeeper).

 The first step is "uncapping" to remove the wax caps.
 The next step is spinning in the centrifuge.